ppy/osu-wiki/news/2026/2026-03-20-project-loved-march-2026.md

 Let's forget everything and have some fun\
 CHU CHU CHU**

-[PLAY DICE!](https://osu.ppy.sh/beatmapsets/1818450#mania/4099557), by ::HowToPlayLN::{ user=10879600 } and [arccat](https://osu.ppy.sh/users/4848294), is a hybrid-tiebreaker style chart that really tests your proficiency across multiple skillsets.
+[PLAY DICE!](https://osu.ppy.sh/beatmapsets/1818450#mania/4099557), by ::HowToPlayLN::{ user=10879600 } and ::arccat::{ user=4848294 }, is a hybrid-tiebreaker style chart that really tests your proficiency across multiple skillsets.
 Not only does it test you on how well-versed you are on technicality and Long Notes, but due to its length, it also tests you on how long you could hold that consistency.
 Through the numerous dumps and minijacks present in the chart, you are really going to have a difficult time maintaining your form and ensure that you won't be making too many mistakes costing you a really good run.

 This chart has been featured in numerous tournaments, one of them being [Holomania](https://osu.ppy.sh/community/forums/topics/1590706?n=1) as the grand finals tiebreaker, and also in the [osu!mania Philippines Nationals 2023 - 4K division](/wiki/Tournaments/oPHN/2023_mania#4K) as a Hybrid featured in the grand finals as well (at 1.05x rate).
 This chart has really given a lot of players a run for their money, and it really serves as a test for how players can perform well in a high-pressure environment.
 At some point in the tournament, you'd just have to lock in, focus, and trust in your teammates and in yourself, really hoping the *dice roll in your favor*.